Codecademy/docs/content/dart/concepts/loops/loops.md

 ## for Loop

-The `for` loop is utilized when the number of iterations for a block of code is predetermined.
+The `for` loop is utilized when the number of iterations for a code block is predetermined.
 It shares similarities with the `for` loop syntax in languages such as [C](https://www.codecademy.com/resources/docs/c), [C++](https://www.codecademy.com/resources/docs/cpp), [Java](https://www.codecademy.com/resources/docs/java), etc.

 ### Syntax